-There is preliminary evidence that both N95 respirators and surgical masks help protect the wearer from COVID-19, but no evidence (yet) for non-medical masks.
+There is preliminary evidence that both N95 respirators and surgical masks help protect the wearer from COVID-19.

 There isn’t a lot of peer-reviewed data available yet, but preliminary studies suggest that both N95 respirators and surgical masks help protect wearers, although the extent of the protection is uncertain.
 This evidence was gathered in healthcare settings, though, and applicability to other settings is also uncertain.